hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 7. As an airdrop-sender I want to cancel pending token transfers that I initiated and are still unclaimed by the receiver.
 8. As a token treasury account holder, I want to airdrop tokens with custom fallback fees.
-I understand as the token treasure that custom fees are not accessed me and therefore the fallback fee will be non-applicable.
+I understand as the token treasury that custom fees are not assessed me and therefore the fallback fee will not be applicable.

 #### Receiver